EncounterMuseum/encounter-museum/traditions/aboriginal.md

 ---
-title: Raven smudge pot
+title: Raven Smudge Pot
 images: ["abo.smudgeravin.jpg","abo.smudgeravin2.jpg","abo.smudgeravin3.jpg"]
 origin: North America
 size:
 ---
 Smudging is a Native ceremony of purification.
 Smoke from one or more of four herb medicines (cedar, sweetgrass, tobacco, white sage) is wafted with a feather over the person or object to be blessed and purified.
 An eagle feather if preferred, but turkey or other feathers may be used.
 The herb is allowed to smoulder in a container, the most common of which is an abalone shell.
 Displayed here is a smudge pot from the Pacific Northwest Natives showing a raven with a totem animal riding its back and a shaman on the back of the totem.